anshul-dying/EthicalEye_EDAI_SEM_5-/README.md

 ## Installation

-To install the DarkPatternLLM, follow these steps:
+To install the Ethical Eye, follow these steps:

 1. Download the extension from the [Chrome Web Store](#).
 2. Open Google Chrome and navigate to the "Extensions" page (`chrome://extensions`).